 Strings can actually be used as integers as well, that is to say, they work fine in arithmetic expressions so long as they hold the string representations of integers.

-It also happens to convert any non-integer string values you attempt to assign to the variable into the value 0, which can hardly be described as a feature.
-I rarely bother declaring a variable as an integer, but if you wanted to, you would do so with the declare -i or local -i command.
+It also happens to convert any non-integer string values you attempt to assign to the variable into the value 0 (which can hardly be described as a feature).
+So be careful.

 There are two collection types:

 associative arrays - a.k.a. hashes - key-value pairs of the basic types

 Despite the fact that bash refers to both of these types as arrays, I prefer to keep things clear by referring to one as arrays and the other as hashes exclusively.

 Arrays can skip indexes or have items deleted, which makes them sparse.

 It is not possible to store collection types as items in another collection.

 Assignment to individual array items uses bracket notation, e.g. myarray=zero.
 The index can be an arithmetic expression following the usual rules for such expressions (dollar-signs not needed for variable references, etc.).

 Hash keys are strings which can include spaces and do not require quotes.
 Like arrays, the values can be a mix of strings and integers.
 Hashes do not interpret keys as arithmetic expressions.